fvmoraes/api-go-gin/README.md

 sudo rm -Rf postgres-data && ./start.sh
 ```
 ### How to access the available features?
->The following private addresses are fixed in the Docker compose configuration, and give access to project options:
+>The following private addresses are fixed in the Docker-Compose configuration, and give access to project options:

 - ``` http://172.33.0.4:9000/api/v1/ ``` grants access to API and Swagger endpoints.
 - ``` http://172.33.0.3/ ``` grants access to PGAdmin that already has the configuration with the database.
-Use for login in pgadmin: "admin@foobar.com" and "123456" and for confirmation database access password is "foobar".
+Use for login in pgadmin: "admin@foobar.com" and "123456" and for confirmation to access database, the password is "foobar".
 - ``` 172.33.0.2 ``` is the IP address of the database, accessible with the credentials foobar:foobar:foobar on port 5432.
 ### Example of PGAdmin access:
 > [pgadmin/login](http://172.33.0.3/login)